 Waterproofing Treatment

-If you reside in a snowy location, treating your suede with a waterproofer is a smart idea since it prevents salt stains.
-When initially applied, the waterproofer will darken your boots, but don't worry: they will lighten with time.
-Keep in mind that waterproofer merely repels water and must be used on a regular basis.
+If you live in a snowy location, treating your suede with a waterproofer at the start of boot season is a smart preventive measure, as it helps prevent salt stains and water damage.
+When initially applied, the waterproofer may darken your boots slightly, but they will lighten as the treatment dries.
+Keep in mind that waterproofer primarily repels water and must be reapplied regularly for continued protection.

 Storage and Long-term Care

-Understanding how to clean suede is just as essential as knowing how to store it.
-Keep the sun away from your suede furniture.
-The sun may degrade suede, especially colored ultrasuede.
-Brush or vacuum your furniture with a soft bristle brush on a regular basis to eliminate grime and dust.
-Colored suede clothes should be kept in a dark closet.
-Consider using a dust cloth to protect it.
-If a cherished suede clothing becomes damaged, don't despair; suede that has lost its color or has gotten stained may be dyed to a new or darker hue.
+Understanding how to clean suede is just as essential as knowing how to store it properly.
+Keep suede furniture away from direct sunlight, as the sun can degrade suede leather, especially dyed or colored ultrasuede.
+Brush or vacuum your suede furniture with a soft bristle brush on a regular basis to eliminate grime and dust before it has a chance to work its way into the pores.
+Colored suede clothing should be kept in a dark closet, and a dust cloth can be used to provide additional protection.

 Shoe Storage Tips